-By making the digital tokens of physical assets, NFTs are a step closer to reinventing the infrastructure of modern finance systems.
+By making digital tokens of physical assets, NFTs are a step closer to reinventing the infrastructure of modern finance systems.
 Admittedly, the whole idea of creating digital tokens can sound fictitious and unnecessary, but when combined with blockchain technology, they become potential units of change.

 The most pronounced use of NFTs is that it eliminates intermediaries.
 As a result, they improve the business process by removing mediators and connecting the buyer and seller over a transparent channel.

 NFTs are outstanding for identity management.
 For example, consider a scenario wherein you create tokens for all the identity-related documents, like passports, your social security card, and so on.
-It would be very efficient to reproduce them whenever required, as NFTs are unique, and it's impossible to create copies without others knowing on that network.
+It would be very efficient to reproduce them whenever required, as NFTs are unique, and it’s impossible to create copies without others knowing about that network.
 So this can be a productive way to use NFTs.

 Decentraland, a virtual reality platform on the Ethereum blockchain, has already implemented a concept wherein users can purchase pieces of digital land over an NFT.
 Thus, making the transactions genuine and reliable.
 You wouldn’t be shocked to see more houses and properties purchased via NFTs shortly!

 NFTs use blockchain technology, similar to cryptocurrencies.
 Thereby making it solid and secure.
 The decentralized nature of the blockchain makes hacking into NFTs difficult, although not impossible.
 One disadvantage or the security risk of NFT is that you could lose access to your NFTs when the providing or the hosting platform goes out of business.